 Do you run RYA dinghy courses?

-Yes, we can offer these courses for both adults and children in conjunction with our partner in Greece.
+Yes, we offer these courses for both adults and children in conjunction with our friends at Horizon Watersports in Greece.

 Do you run RYA Competent Crew and Day Skipper practical courses?